BytePrachi/Sentiment-Analysis-using-NLP/README.md

-• Sentiment Analysis determines if customer reviews are positive, negative, or neutral based on the expressed sentiments.
-• Utilized Naive Bayes, Recurrent Neural Network, and Transformer models (e.g., BERT)
+Sentiment Analysis is like a detective that reads customer reviews and decides whether they are happy, unhappy, or just okay.
+To do this, it uses special models like Naive Bayes, Recurrent Neural Network, and Transformers (like BERT).
+It's kind of like having different detectives with unique skills to understand how customers feel about something.